History of the oil shale industry in the United States

 The history of the oil shale industry in the United States goes back to the 1850s; it dates back farther as a major enterprise than the petroleum industry.
-But although the United States contains the world's largest known resource of oil shale, the US has not been a significant producer of shale oil since 1861.
+Although the United States contains the world's largest known resource of oil shale, the US has not been a significant producer of shale oil since 1861.
 There were three major past attempts to establish an American oil shale industry: the 1850s; in the years during and after World War I; and in the 1970s and early 1980s.
 Each time, the oil shale industry failed because of competition from cheaper petroleum.

 As of 2014, there are a number of companies doing research and development on oil shale deposits in Colorado and Utah, but there is no commercial production of oil from shale in the United States.

 US oil shale resources

 The United States has not had a viable oil shale industry for more than 150 years, yet it contains the largest oil shale resource in the world.